-Since I was convinced that I don’t need that extra fat, I went with a simple, NO BAKE, GUILT FREE, HEALTHY ENERGY BARS.
+Since I was convinced that I don’t need that extra fat, I went with a simple, NO BAKE, GUILT FREE, HEALTHY ENERGY BARS, or healthy breakfast bars.
 The best part is, it does taste like the store brought dry fruit barfi (An Indian sweet).

 - 20 Dates chopped